jh3nd3rs0n/jargyle/README.md

 #### 3. 7.
 2. Using Username Password Authentication

-To use username/password authentication, you will need to have the setting `socks5.authMethods` to have `USERNAME_PASSWORD` included.
+To use username password authentication, you will need to have the setting `socks5.authMethods` to have `USERNAME_PASSWORD` included.

 Partial command line example: